drcjar/ipfjes-thesis/source/14_chapter_6.md

 Participants were classified as occupationally exposed to stone, wood, and metal dust or not (binary measure) on the basis of the recorded participant provided description of tasks carried out within a job including the words 'stone' (or 'silica'), 'wood', or 'metal', respectively.

-All participants provided an EDTA sample from which DNA was extracted and genotyped according to IPF susceptibility single nucleotide variant (SNV) rs35705950.
-DNA was extracted using a nucleon dna extraction kit (protocol).
+All participants provided an EDTA sample from which DNA was extracted and genotyped according to IPF known susceptibility SNP rs35705950.
+DNA was extracted using a nucleon dna extraction kit.
 Genotypes of the MUC5B SNP rs35705950 were determined using TaqMan assays (Life Technologies, Carlsbad, CA).
 Reactions were performed in 96-well plates, and fluorescence was read using an Applied Biosystems Viia7 Sequence Detection System.
+See appendix 1 (or ipfjes.org) for full study protocol including standard operating procedures.

 ### Statistical analysis

+Statistical analyses were carried out using Python[@van1995python], SciPy[@2020SciPy-NMeth], Statsmodels[@seabold2010statsmodels], and Stata (StataCorp.
+2015.
+Stata Statistical Software: Release 14.
+College Station, TX: StataCorp LP).

-Unconditional logistic regression was used to analyse 'any' vs 'no' asbestos exposure and categories of cumulative exposure adjusting for age, smoking status and recruiting centre as part of a prespecified analysis (clinicaltrials.gov NCT03211507).
+For the primary analysis unconditional logistic regression was used to analyse any vs no asbestos exposure and categories of cumulative exposure adjusting for age and smoking status as part of a prespecified analysis plan (clinicaltrials.gov NCT03211507).

-In a planned secondary analysis we investigated for possibile interaction between asbestos exposure and rs35705950 genotype.
+Prior data indicated that the probability of exposure among controls is 0.63.
+If the true OR for disease in exposed subjects relative to unexposed subjects is 1.5, I calculated I would need to recruit 460 case patients and 460 control patients to be able to reject the null hypothesis that this odds ratio equals 1 with \ensuremath{\beta} = 0.2 and \ensuremath{\alpha} = 0.05; my planned sample size included a margin for model stability and incomplete data.
+In a planned secondary (exploratory) analysis I investigated gene-environment interaction.
+The global minor allele frequency of MUC5B rs35705950 is 0.05.
+With an estimated prevalence of IPF of 20/100000 and with ORs 1.5 for asbestos exposure and 6.8 for rs35705950, 460 cases would be required to detect a minimum interaction OR of 5.0.

-In unplanned secondary analysis we used logistic regression to investigate metal, wood, and stone dust exposure (self-reported occupational exposure), and rs35705950 genotype-exposure interactions.
-Sensitivity analysis of distance to centre was also performed because we expected cases to live further away from the hospital that controls on average (as IPF care is centralised to a select number of specialist centres) and we hypothesised that distance from the hospital might be associated with likelihood of exposure to asbestos.
-We used Pearson's correlation coefficient to investigate associations between individual variables, such as distance from hospital and fibre-ml.year asbestos exposure estimates.
-We used ordinal logistic regression to investigate the relationship between mMRC dyspnoea score and measures of asbestos exposure.
+In an unplanned secondary analyses I used logistic regression to investigate metal, wood, and stone dust exposure (self-reported occupational exposure), and rs35705950 genotype-exposure interactions.
+Sensitivity analysis of distance to centre was also performed because I expected cases to live further away from the hospital that controls on average (as IPF care is centralised to a select number of specialist centres) and I hypothesised that distance from the hospital might be associated with likelihood of exposure to asbestos.
+I used Pearson's correlation coefficient to investigate associations between individual variables, such as distance from hospital and fibre-ml.year asbestos exposure estimates.
+I used ordinal logistic regression to investigate the relationship between mMRC dyspnoea score and measures of asbestos exposure.

 In the course of this work I learned that the minor allele of rs35705950 was associated with asbestosis[@Platenburg2020], that smoking and asbestos exposure interact significantly in asbestosis[@Mossman1998], and that this interaction is likely to be mediated by NLRP3 inflammasome activation[@Dostert2008]; a process which results in increased MUC5b expression.
 This led me to hypothesise that there may be an interaction between rs35705950, asbestos, and smoking.
-To test this hypothesis I stratified by genotype and investigated interaction between smoking and occupational asbestos exposure using unconditional logistic regression.
+To test this hypothesis I stratified by genotype and investigated interactions between smoking and occupational asbestos exposure using unconditional logistic regression.

 <!--
 https://journals.lww.com/epidem/Abstract/1999/03000/Case_Only_Design_to_Measure_Gene_Gene_Interaction_.14.aspx#pdf-link